Memory of the World Register in Asia and the Pacific

 UNESCO's Memory of the World International Register lists documentary heritage – texts, audio-visual materials, library and archive holdings – that have been judged to be of global importance.
 The register brings that heritage to the attention of experts and the wider public, promoting the preservation, digitization, and dissemination of those materials.
 The first inscriptions were added to the register in 1997.
-As of 2023, 496 pieces of documentary heritage had been included in the register.
-Of these, 116 are from the Asia and the Pacific region.
+As of 2025, 570 pieces of documentary heritage had been included in the register.
+Of these, 180 are nominated or co-nominated by countries in the Asia and the Pacific region.

 The Memory of the World Committee for Asia and the Pacific (MOWCAP) is a regional committee of UNESCO's programme, maintaining a separate register.
 There are also national registers, including for the Philippines, Australia and New Zealand.

 Items listed below are part of the UNESCO Memory of the World International Register.
 National and regional registers are listed separately.

 List by country/territory

 Australia's The Story of the Kelly Gang (1906) is the first full-length narrative feature film produced anywhere in the world.

-Cambodia’s Tuol Sleng Genocide Museum contains photographs of over 5,000 prisoners, as well as "confessions", many extracted under torture, and other biographical records.
+Cambodia's Tuol Sleng Genocide Museum contains photographs of over 5,000 prisoners, as well as "confessions", many extracted under torture, and other biographical records.

 The Baysunghur Shahnameh Iran is a manuscript of the "Book of Kings", one of the classics of the Persian-speaking world, on a par with the Iliad and The Aeneid of the Greco-Roman cultural communities.

 The Korean version of the Buddhist scriptures, Tripitaka Koreana, is one of the most important and is the most complete corpus of Buddhist doctrinal texts in the world.

 The Holy Koran Mushaf of Othman manuscript, held by the Muslim Board of Uzbekistan, is the earliest existent written version of the Koran.